 Feel At Ease When Buying Or Selling Your Home

 A "Transmission" is a transfer of real property either to the survivor of a joint tenancy when the other joint tenant has predeceased or to an Executor or Administrator of someone’s estate.
-Although this type of transfer is exempt from property transfer taxes, our notary can guide you through the process and make sure the transfer or transmission is done appropriately, avoiding any future litigation or fraudulent conveyance issues.
+Although this type of transfer is exempt from property transfer taxes, our real estate notary can guide you through the process and make sure the transfer or transmission is done appropriately, avoiding any future litigation or fraudulent conveyance issues.

 Mortgage Refinancing & Discharges